Skip to guide navigation Skip to guide content

 Headings

 Imagine a newspaper page without any headlines.
-How would you quickly identify which articles you are interested in?
+How would you quickly identify which articles you’re interested in?

-Use clear, concise headings to add structure to your content
+Use clear, concise headings to organise your content

-- Effective headings are ‘front-loaded’: they use the word(s) people are likely to be looking for, at or near the beginning.
+• Effective headings are ‘front-loaded’: using the word(s) people are likely to be looking for at or near the start.

-- Use the toolbar options in your Content Management System (CMS) to format headings.
+• Use the heading tools provided by your Content Management System (CMS) to format headings.

-- Don’t rely on using bold type and/or a larger font size; this isn’t sufficient for screen reader users.
+• Don’t rely on using bold type and/or larger font sizes; this isn’t sufficient for screen reader users.

 <h1>Level 1 heading</h1>